Commensurators of normal subgroups of lattices: Introduction

 \subsection{Motivations and connections}

-In this subsection we explain some connections between Shalom's Question \ref{q:shalom} and other well-known problems.
-In the first subsubsection we recall a conjecture of Margulis and Zimmer and explain Shalom's original motivation for his conjecture.
-In the second subsubsection, we point to a newer set of connections which to the best of our knowledge have not previously appeared in the literature.
+In this section we explain some connections between Greenberg-Shalom's Question \ref{q:shalom} and other well-known problems.
+In the first subsection we recall a conjecture of Margulis and Zimmer and explain Shalom's original motivation for raising the question.
+In the second subsection, we point to a newer set of connections which to the best of our knowledge have not previously appeared in the literature.
 We only sketch these and leave further details to our forthcoming article with Nic Brody \cite{BFMVL}.